At a Glance

 Alternatively, if you are looking for bed sheets with a similar degree of softness and smoothness to Egyptian cotton sheets, you can opt for TENCEL™ bed sheets which share many similar qualities to the former.
 TENCEL™ is an ideal choice for environmentally conscious users since it's more sustainable.

-On the other hand, if you plan to stick to cotton bed sheets, Supima cotton sheets (also known as "superior Pima" cotton) could do the trick for you as they are softer than Pima cotton sheets.
+On the other hand, if you plan to stick to cotton bed sheets, Supima cotton sheets (also known as "superior Pima" cotton) could do the trick for you as they are softer than the best Pima cotton sheets.
 Other aspects in which these two cotton fibers differ are their appearance and durability.

 Discover Weavve's Collection